Anbeeld/ACAI/docs/analysis.md

 #### 1. The scheduler architecture is disciplined

 This is one of the strongest parts of the repository.

-Why it is good:

-- it shows awareness of both AI quality and script-cost control
-- it makes the mod feel like a persistent planner instead of a random pulse reactor
-- it gives each subsystem a stable cadence and reduces accidental cross-interference
+The monthly dispatcher spreads economy, ship, robot, and building work across different day windows; the yearly scheduler chains five staggered sub-events per starbase pass and gives each subsystem a stable cadence.
+The result shows awareness of both AI quality and script-cost control: the mod feels like a persistent planner instead of a random pulse reactor, and accidental cross-interference between subsystems is reduced.

 #### 2. The state model is unusually consistent for Clausewitz script